 Interacting with the Support team, you’ll likely get to know the following core Support team members:

-Chris “fool” McCraw – Head of Support.
+Chris aka “fool” McCraw – Director of Support.
 A veteran of Support operations at companies such as New Relic, Jama, and more, he is an expert in debugging complex technical issues, and always acting as a champion for our customers.
 Fool is also known for his self-deprecating humor – hence the nickname ;)

-Laura Jodz – Support Engineer and Project Manager.
+Laura – Support Engineer and Project Manager.
 Laura assists customers of all sizes with a variety of issues, and specializes in resolving sometimes complex billing and payment issues.
 Next to being a technical expert, she also serves as a project manager and liaison between the Support team and other parts of the company.

 Another word about Community